-Now imagine you could spend the same $50 on acquisition, but you leverage cross-sells to bump your AOV up to $70.
+Now imagine you could spend the same $50 on acquisition, but you leverage cross-selling to bump your AOV up to $70.

 Over the long term, you’ve effectively just doubled your profitability.
 You can use this money to reinvest it into your business to fuel even more growth and outpace your competitors.

-Besides generating more revenue, cross-selling also provides an opportunity to give more value to your customers.
+Besides increasing revenue, cross-selling also provides an opportunity to give more value to your customers.

 Think about it; by offering complementary products that enhance what your customers buy, you’re giving customers a better overall experience.